Euonymus fortunei: Distribution and habitat

 It has an extensive native range, including many parts of China (from sea level to 3400 m elevation), India, Indonesia, Japan, Korea, Laos, Myanmar, Philippines, Thailand, and Vietnam.
+It has also been introduced to North America as an ornamental, and is considered an invasive species throughout much of the Eastern United States.
 It resembles Euonymus japonicus, which is also widely cultivated but is a shrub, without climbing roots.
 It also is related to a variety of similar species, including Euonymus theifolius, or Euonymus vagans and also a number of named "species" which are found only in cultivation and better treated as cultivars.
 Its habitats include woodlands, scrub, and forests.

 Cultivation

 Euonymus fortunei is widely cultivated as an ornamental plant, with numerous cultivars selected for such traits as yellow, variegated and slow, dwarfed growth.
 It is used as a groundcover or a vine to climb walls and trees.
 The following cultivars have gained the Royal Horticultural Society's Award of Garden Merit: